j-casimiro/zenith-ai/README.md

 ## Usage

 1. **Register** for a new account or **log in** with your credentials.
-2. **Paste** your document into the workspace.
+2. **Paste** your text into the workspace.
 3. Click **Summarize** to generate an AI-powered summary and key points.
 4. **Review** and **organize** your summaries for future reference.

 ## Project Structure

 - `src/app/page.tsx`: Landing page with authentication check and feature highlights.
-- `src/app/workspace/page.tsx`: Main workspace for document summarization.
+- `src/app/workspace/page.tsx`: Main workspace for text summarization.
 - `src/app/components/Loading.tsx`: Shared loading spinner component.
 - `src/app/auth/`: Authentication pages (login, register).
 - `src/app/ChatWorkspace.tsx`: Core chat and summarization UI logic.